MichaelEdwardBlack/DnDWorlds/Characters/Vladamir/Campaign/Conditions.md

     - Restrict water supplies to enforce loyalty.
     - Provide selective access to a cure to build a loyal faction.
     - Frame rivals as “failures” for not protecting their people.

+## Lycanthropy

+* Converts humans or possibly others into wolf-like creatures
+* Curse is spread by bites
+* After being bitten, the player can lose **sanity** points to basically get advantage on a roll.
+* After losing an unknown amount of **sanity**, the player will completely transform into a lycanthrope.